EdiFabric/EDIFACT.NET/README.txt

 Thank you for downloading EdiFabric's EDIFACT examples

 1. Overview
 The examples are organized into different projects in two logical categories: by product feature and by message type.
+All examples are provided for both .NET Framework 4.8 and .NET 6 in separate Visual Studio solutions.

 2. Requirements
 - Visual Studio, compatible with the supported .NET versions
-- Minimum .NET Framework 4.5 or .NET Core 3.1.
-All projects target .NET Framework 4.5, however, the Target Framework from each project's properties can be changed to .NET Core 3.1.
+- Minimum .NET Framework 4.8 or .NET 6.
-- EdiFabric trial DLLs and serial number.
+- EdiFabric DLLs and a trial serial number.

-3. Serial Key and EdiFabric trial DLLs
+3. Serial Key and EdiFabric DLLs
 Download the serial key and EdiFabric trial DLLs from https://sowl.co/oApEt.
-The serial key is included in the file serial.key in folder edifabric-trial.
+The serial key is included in the file serial.key in folder edifabric.
 Ensure it is there and that the file is not empty.
-The serial key is loaded in the file SerialKey.cs in project EdiFabric.Examples.EDIFACT.Common.
+The serial key is loaded in the file SerialKey.cs in project EdiFabric.Examples.X12.Common.
 Open the file and ensure that the serialKeyPath is correct.
 If the serial key is invalid or the file is missing, contact us at https://support.edifabric.com/hc/en-us/requests/new for assistance.
-The trial DLLs are in folders net45 (for .NET Framework 4.5+) and netcoreapp3.1 (for .NET Core 3.1+).
+The trial DLLs are in folders net48 (for .NET Framework 4.8+) and net6.0 (for .NET 6+).

 4. Setup
 Rebuild the solution.
 If there are any build errors, contact us at https://support.edifabric.com/hc/en-us/requests/new for assistance.